CarloLucibello/GraphNeuralNetworks.jl/README.md

 - **GraphNeuralNetworks.jl**: Provides graph convolutional layers based on the deep learning framework [Flux.jl](https://fluxml.ai/Flux.jl/stable/).
 This is the frontend package for Flux users.

 - **GNNLux.jl**: Offers graph convolutional layers based on the deep learning framework [Lux.jl](https://lux.csail.mit.edu/stable/).
 This is the frontend package for Lux users.
-Note: This package is still under development and not yet registered.

 - **GNNGraphs.jl**: Provides graph data structures and helper functions for working with graph data.
 This package is re-exported by the frontend packages.